rancher/rancher-docs/README.md

 This command starts a local development server for Docusuarus 2, and opens up a browser window.
 Most changes are reflected live without having to restart the server.

-Note: The `yarn start` command won't include some important static site features.
-For example, the site will lack versioning for different languages.
+**Note:** The `yarn start` command won't include some important static site features.
+For example, switching between languages from the site's dropdown menu is not available.
 If you need these features, use `yarn build`.

 ### Build Site